Thorn Tech Support

 Overview

-You can mount an Azure File Storage file share on your SFTP Gateway VM.
+You can mount an Azure File Storage file share on your SFTP Gateway VM for Azure.
 Uploaded files will be saved to the file share, rather than the Linux volume.
 You can then mount this same file share on a Windows machine.

 The diagram below shows that: